andylolz/traceability/README.md

  * The graph is incomplete!
 Lots of big funders are missing completely, and it’s likely that most of their implementers don’t publish IATI data at all.

 ---

-Data used, and the code to generate it from IATI [is available in this gist](https://gist.github.com/andylolz/34dbc9e1d3ae04c5a331af1f978849f2).

 Implemented in [D3.js](http://d3js.org/).